w-geissinger/moxfield-enhancement-suite/README.md

 # Moxfield Enhancement Suite

 Hi!
 Welcome to the code.
-Moxfield Enhancement Suite is intended to be a small set of tools to improve the user experience of Moxfield.
+Moxfield Enhancement Suite is intended to be a small set of tools to improve the user experience of [Moxfield](https://moxfield.com/).
 This project is currently in the **early stages of development.** There is a closed beta starting soon, so if you're interested in the features listed below, reach out and you will be whitelisted for the beta!

 Once this project is publicly available on the chrome store, I'll be sure to add a link here.

 ## Features

 There's a small set of features that I have been dreaming about, and I wanted them enough that I chose to build my own extension.
-With that being said, this is by no means a definitive list, and I am always happy to hear ideas about (reasonably achievable) ideas for new features.
+With that being said, this is by no means a definitive list, and I am always happy to hear (reasonably achievable) ideas for new features.

 ### Features in progress
 - **Conversion of CSV formats** that Moxfield does not support (currently, **TCGPlayer** is my focus)